Aqsunqur Mosque: Interior

-The mihrab ("prayer niche" that indicates qibla) was built in a geometric interlace style typically found in Mamluk architecture.
+The mihrab was built in a geometric interlace style typically found in Mamluk architecture.
 The design is used in the mihrab's spandrels.
 Other features of the mihrab include the hood's relief painted carvings, fluctuating lintel panels, marble panels, carved marble registers and mosaic inlay.
-To the right of the mihrab is the marble minbar ("pulpit.")
-Decorated with light gray, salmon, green and plum-colored stone inserts, it is the oldest and one of the handful remaining marble minbars used in a Cairo mosque.
+To the right of the mihrab is the marble minbar.
+Decorated with light grey, salmon, green and plum-colored stone inserts, it is the oldest and one of the handful remaining marble minbars used in a Cairo mosque.
 The handrail is also built of marble and has a pattern of rolling leaf and grape clusters carved from the stone.

 Minaret

 The minaret is situated at the southern corner of the facade looking into Bab al-Wazir Street, affording a dominant view of the entire southern part of the street.
 It consists of three stories, the first being circular and plain and the second circular and ribbed while the top story is a bulb resting on a pavilion supported by eight slender stone columns.
 Its circular shaft is rare among Mamluk minarets.
 Prior to its 20th-century restoration, the minaret had four stories.
 The third story was octagonal and removed during the restoration, depriving the Aqsunqur Mosque a unique feature it shared with another mosque in Cairo, the Sultan al-Ghuri Complex which has four stories.
 The Aqsunqur Mosque minaret was featured in several 19th-century illustrations.